dansanderson/easyasm65/README.md

 If the address expression evaluates to a value between 0 and 255, EasyAsm disambiguates using the following procedure:

-1. If the address expression is a value literal *or* a symbol defined using a value literal, and the value has one or more leading zeroes, EasyAsm uses absolute mode: `$00fe` Otherwise it uses base page addressing: `$fe`
+1. If the address expression is a value literal *or* a symbol defined using a value literal, and the value literal has one or more leading zeroes, EasyAsm uses absolute mode: `$00fe` Otherwise it uses base page addressing: `$fe`
 2. If the value can be calculated in the first pass of the assembler, i.e. all symbols in the expression are defined earlier in the source text, EasyAsm uses base page addressing: `$fc+earlierlabel`
 3. Otherwise EasyAsm assumes absolute addressing, to be calculated in a subsequent pass: `$fc+laterlabel`